tiffany-lina/alu-shell/io_redirections_and_filters/README.md

 Task 23: 23-empty_casks lists all empty files and directories (including hidden) in the current directory and subdirectories, showing only their names.
 Added 24-gifs script to list .gif files without extensions.
 Added 25-acrostic script to decode acrostics using the first letter of each line.
+Added 26-the_biggest_fan script to display the 11 hosts or IP addresses with the most requests from web server logs.